 In fact, just last week, Nora asked, “Mom, can we choose to spend our money on ______ today?”
-It was so cute I almost wanted to say yes… but instead, I said she should add it to her birthday list 🙂
+It was so cute I almost wanted to say yes… but instead, I said she should add it to her Christmas list. 🙂

 Finally, I try to talk about things in terms of items we “need, use, want, and/or love” and I think this is helpful when it comes time to purge.
 My kids know that I personally purge the things I no longer need, use, want or love… and they help me purge their own items too.
 However, I rarely force them to purge anything if they really love it or just want it for a bit longer.